-Ensure appropriate filters and monitoring systems are in place.
+Ensure appropriate filters and monitoring systems are in place and the filtering and monitoring provision is reviewed and recorded, at least annually.

 Ensure children are taught about safeguarding, including online safety as part of a broad and balanced curriculum.
+Ensure the curriculum is tailored to the specific needs and vulnerabilities of individual children, including children who are victims of abuse, and children with special educational needs and/or disabilities